-The stable rating outlook reflects our expectation that Tisséo Collectivités will be able to maintain a very strong gross operating balance (GOB) ratio.
-It also reflects the strong commitment of Tisséo Collectivités' executive to use its budgetary flexibility to maintain a sufficiently high GOB to ensure the sustainability of its increasing debt burden, which is already high.
+The stable rating outlook reflects our expectation that Tisséo Collectivités will be able to maintain a very strong gross operating balance (GOB)-to-operating revenue ratio.
+It also reflects the strong commitment of Tisséo Collectivités' executive to use its budgetary flexibility to maintain a sufficiently high GOB to ensure the sustainability of its increasing debt burden, which is already high, including to navigate an uncertain and potentially more difficult economic environment.